North Korean Nuclear Developments: Death Knells for the Singapore Declaration?

 The destruction of the Punggye-ri test site has been the only positive indication that North Korea is willing to move towards denuclearization.
 Two developments stand out that ostensibly contradict Trump’s optimism about North Korean denuclearization following the Singapore summit.

-First, North Korea has not taken action to dismantle its rocket test site at Sohae, move that Trump implied North Korea would make.
+First, North Korea has not taken action to dismantle its rocket test site at Sohae, a move that Trump implied North Korea would make.
 Sohae’s functions are disputed: while the North Koreans maintain that the site is for launching satellites into orbit, the U.S. and other parties allege that the site is part of North Korea’s ballistic missile development program.
 The closure of this site would alleviate concerns about the possible North Korean deployment of intercontinental missiles.

 Second, Pyongyang has not begun to dismantle its Yongbyon facility and, in fact, recent reports indicate that the facility has continued its operations since the summit in Singapore.
 Using satellite imagery, the website 38 North reported two developments of note that could indicate the continued development of nuclear material at the site.
 Water vapor-related staining on one of the facility’s roofs indicates that the Uranium Enrichment Plant is continuing to run.
 As uranium is one of the materials used in North Korea’s nuclear weapons, the continued production of enriched uranium does not bode well for the prospects of denuclearization.
 In addition, new structures were built in the past year that may be part of a pipeline to pass chemicals into the main production building.
 This development also supports the progression of nuclear weapons development at Yongbyon.